SKIP TO CONTENT

 Launch Platforms

 This is Goodhart's Law applied to product discovery: when a ranking becomes a target, it ceases to be a useful ranking.
 The same thing has played out with app store rankings, Amazon reviews, Google search results, and every other system where a numerical score determines visibility and visibility determines revenue.
-The people with the most to gain from manipulating the score will always invest more in manipulation than the platform invests in detection, because the manipulators capture 100% of the benefit while the platform spreads the cost of enforcement across its entire operation.

 SIGNAL DEGRADATION